swanysimon/Dotfiles/README.md

   - To get Firefox is a barebones, mostly working condition, do the following:

+      - Go to `about:config` and set:

+         1. `toolkit.legacyUserProfileCustomizations.stylesheets` to `true`

+         1. `svg.context-properties.content.enabled` to `true`

       - Install uBlock Origin.
 Import the `ublock_origin-block_youtube_overlays.txt` file as a filter to prevent the end of video overlays from appearing on YouTube.

-      - Install Tree Style Tabs.
+      - Install Tree Style Tab.
+Import the `tree-style-tab_config.json` file in the root of the repository.

-      - Go to `about:config` and set
-        `toolkit.legacyUserProfileCustomizations.stylesheets` to `true`.

       - Navigate to `Help -> Troubleshooting Information` and use that to find your profile directory.
 Navigate to that directory in the terminal and